 External students are welcome to take part in these courses provided there are available spots and they meet the required academic prerequisites.
 To receive credit, you must be registered as an external student with the accrediting institution offering the course.

-The next course will be hosted in partnership with MF – The Norwegian School of Theology, Oslo, in spring 2013.
-This course will be in Norwegian.
+The next course will be hosted in partnership with MF – The Danish School of Theology, Arhus, in January 2016.
+This course will be in Danish.

 Contact us for more information.